Victoria Shalet

-Victoria Shalet (born 9 December 1981) is an English former actress, known for her role as Harmony in the CBBC adaptation of the Dick King-Smith book The Queen's Nose.
+Victoria Shalet (born 9 December 1981) is an English former actor, known for her role as Harmony in the CBBC adaptation of the Dick King-Smith book The Queen's Nose.

 Acting

 Victoria Jane Shalet was born in Enfield, Greater London, the only daughter of four children of Lawrence and Elaine Shalet.
 She is English on her mother's side and her father has Russian and Jewish heritage.
 She attended Southgate School.
 Shalet was sent to after-school acting, singing and dancing classes run by the local church, and the agent who ran the classes sent her for her first audition, for the BBC series Testimony of a Child.
 She won the role of Rosie Taylor and made her acting debut, the series airing in 1989.

 She was next cast as Anna, the daughter of Miranda Richardson and Michael Kitchen's rowdy family, in Andrew Davies's Ball-Trap on the Cote Sauvage.
 In 1990 she attended an audition in America for Jim Henson, who cast her in Mother Goose Stories (where she appeared in two stories, Dorothy in The Giant and the title character in The Little Girl with the Curl).
 Shalet later played the daughter of King Minos in Henson production The Greek Myths.

 By this time Shalet was finding work all over the world.
-In 1991 she guest starred in two episodes of ITV's Spatz and an episode of Dutch series Van Der Valk, and played her largest role to date in French film The Maid, playing the bratty daughter of Jacqueline Bisset.
+In 1991 she guest starred in two episodes of ITV's Spatz and an episode of the Dutch series Van Der Valk.
+She played her largest role to date in the French film The Maid, playing the bratty daughter of Jacqueline Bisset.
 The following year she was cast in Shining Through alongside Michael Douglas, Melanie Griffith, John Gielgud and Liam Neeson (playing her father).
 That same year she acted in two BBC series, Love Hurts and Natural Lies.
 In 1993 she played a role in Goggle Eyes, an adaptation of Anne Fine's award-winning novel, and two years later appeared in the film Haunted.

 In 1995 she was cast in the role she became best known for, the BBC children's series The Queen's Nose.
 In a podtail interview Shalet mentioned that Carol Wiseman (who directed the series) had previously worked with her on Goggle-Eyes and had wanted to work with the actress again, which led to Shalet being cast in The Queen's Nose.
 Shalet played the lead role of Harmony Parker, a lonely tomboy who is given a magic coin that grants wishes.
 The series quickly became a critical and popular success, winning a Royal Television Society Award and leading to Shalet appearing in various magazines and television interviews, including Blue Peter and Comic Relief.
 Shalet played the role for five years, juggling her filming commitments with her education (passing nine GCSEs), and eventually with other roles.